This is the featured image of the Zippy Pop Lead blog article.

 INTRODUCTION

-It’s tough to make a successful instrumental piece of music these days.
+It's tough to make a successful instrumental piece of music these days.
 Vocals reign supreme.
-Just about every song on the radio has vocals, up front and focussed.
-The reason it is so difficult to replace the role of vocals with an instrument is their rich and dynamic character.
-The are so many sonic aspects and “parameters”, if you will, of the human voice.
-Think about it… it is impossible to sing something completely static, with nothing changing at all.
-Tone, level, pitch, direction, articulation and the vowel sound (formants) are almost always all discretely changing constantly when you speak or sing.
-With this in mind, you can imagine the critical listening and sound design skills that designers of vocal synths must have, especially before the digital era.
-Anyway, let’s talk about how to go about controlling and emulating these factors synthetically in a zippy pop lead.
+Just about every song on the radio has vocals up front and focused.
+It is so difficult to replace the role of vocals with an instrument because of their rich and dynamic character.
+There are so many sonic aspects and "parameters," if you will, of the human voice.
+Think about it… it is impossible to sing something completely static, with nothing changing.
+Tone, level, pitch, direction, articulation, and the vowel sound (formants) are almost always discretely changing constantly when you speak or sing.
+With this in mind, you can imagine the critical listening and sound design skills designers of vocal synths must have, especially before the digital era.
+Anyway, let's talk about how to go about controlling and emulating these factors synthetically in a zippy pop lead.

 ~ Zippy Pop Lead